aces/Loris/modules/imaging_qc/README.md

 Links are provided to the Imaging Browser module, and the QC entered in that module (for the scan types specified in the Configuration module as noted above).

 #### Imaging Uploader
-The status of excluded or failed scans from the Imaging Uploader module are displayed in this module.
+The name of the user who uploaded the scan via the Imaging Uploader module is displayed in this module.